kostmo/circleci-failure-tracker/README.md

 ## Features

-* Optionally caches downloaded logs to disk
+* Periodically fetches builds directly from CircleCI API to catch up on GitHub notifications that may have been dropped